saurabh-neo/Healthcare_Angular1xx/README.md

-  This is a AngularJS HealthCare project as we already know the popularity of angular, it is very powerful javascript library.I have created required controllers & modules Project takes data from JSON format as database and shows fields data dynamically This project contains currently only GUI part of HealtCare Project
+  This is a AngularJS HealthCare project as we already know the popularity of angular, it is very powerful javascript library.I have created required controllers & modules Project takes data from JSON format as database and shows fields data dynamically.
+  I have already created this same project using php7 laravel5.3 MVC in rest style this is its other version This project contains currently only GUI part of HealtCare Project